 While bedbugs don't carry disease, they can be a nuisance that compromises your physical and mental health.
 According to the EPA, bed bug bites can cause allergic reactions, which may be as simple as a mark on the skin or as a severe as anaphylaxis.
 In some cases, bedbug bites can cause secondary skin infections, such as lymphangitis, ecthyma or impetigo (don't image search those!).
 It's also been found that living in a home environment with bed bugs can cause residents to experience insomnia and anxiety.

-Recommendation: Search your house for bed bug infestations by looking for rusty or red-colored stains on your sheets or mattress.
+The Rx: Search your house for bed bug infestations by looking for rusty or red-colored stains on your sheets or mattress.
 Check the seams and tags of the mattress for infestations and examine the seams of your couches, cushions and the folds of your curtains.
 If you find bedbugs, contact a pest control professional immediately to eradicate the infestation.

 Your Dust Could Give You an Asthma Attack

-Recommendation: Says the study: "Keep the dust to a minimum in your home by vacuuming and dusting every few days.
+The Rx: Says the study: "Keep the dust to a minimum in your home by vacuuming and dusting every few days.
 Bedding and curtains can collect dust and dust mites.
 Wash these items regularly in the washing machine, if possible.
 Consider using an air purifier to reduce the amount of airborne dust particles in your home.
 Keep closet doors closed as much as possible to prevent dust from settling on clothes."

 Your Pool Could Be Contaminated

-"Pools and hot tubs contain a host of chemicals that include disinfectants, algaecides, clarifiers, surface cleaners, defamers, etc." says Steele.
+"Pools and hot tubs contain a host of chemicals that include disinfectants, algaecides, clarifiers, surface cleaners, defamers, etc," says Steele.
 These can lead to skin irritations or worse.
 (Of course, if you don't disinfect your pool at all, dangerous bacteria can form.)

-Recommendation: "Ozone is a more powerful oxidant than chlorine and leaves no harmful by-products," she says.
+The Rx: "Ozone is a more powerful oxidant than chlorine and leaves no harmful by-products," she says.
 Ask your pool center about it.

 Your Vacuum Cleaner Bag May Be Spewing Allergens and Mold